-As of March 31, 2021, we operated over 8,300 Company-owned restaurants, leasing the underlying land and/or building.
+As of June 30, 2021, we operated over 8,500 Company-owned restaurants, leasing the underlying land and/or building.
 We generally enter into lease agreements for our restaurants with initial terms of 10 to 20 years.
 Most of our lease agreements contain termination options that permit us to terminate the lease agreement early if the restaurant's unit contribution is negative for a specified period of time.
 We generally do not have renewal options for our leases.
 Such options are accounted for only when it is reasonably certain that we will exercise the options.
-The rent under the majority of our current restaurant lease agreements is generally payable in one of three ways: (i) fixed rent; (ii) the higher of a fixed base rent or a percentage of the restaurant's sales.
+The rent under the majority of our current restaurant lease agreements is generally payable in one of three ways: (i) fixed rent; (ii) the higher of a fixed base rent or a percentage of the restaurant's sales; or (iii) a percentage of the restaurant's sales.
 Most leases require us to pay common area maintenance fees for the leased property.
 In addition to restaurants leases, we also lease office spaces, logistics centers and equipment.
 Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.